Frazier Center

 Overview

-The E. Franklin Frazier Center for Social Work Research is located within the School of Social Work.
+The E. Franklin Frazier Center for Social Work Research is located within the Howard University School of Social Work in Washington, DC.
 The Center includes staff, faculty, students, visiting scholars and community partners.

-E. Franklin Frazier was a leading American sociologist and scholar.
-The Center celebrates Dr. Frazier's contributions and strives to advance knowledge of and find solutions to social problems within the context of a diverse and multicultural environment.
+E. Franklin Frazier was a leading American sociologist and scholar who is credited with establishing the School of Social Work in 1937 although the roots of the program go back to 1914.
+In the spirit of Dr. Frazier the Center offers researchers an opportunity to advance knowledge of and find solutions to social problems within the context of a diverse and multicultural environment.

 History

 The E. Franklin Frazier Center for Social Work Research was established in the School of Social Work at Howard University in 1995.
-The School had long recognized the need to formalize and synthesize social work innovations and research results for use by the profession, policy makers and the public.
+The School leaders recognized the need to promote additional ways of promoting HUSSW research and writings including innovations in social work theory, evaluation, practice, research, and policy for use by social work professionals as well as policy makers and the public.

 The Center is named in honor of Dr. Edward Franklin Frazier (1894-1962).
-A leading American sociologist, scholar and a Howard graduate.
-Dr. Frazier dedicated his life to the creation of empirically based knowledge useful to solving problems affecting Black people.
+Dr. Frazier was a leading American sociologist, scholar and graduate of Howard University, University of Chicago, and Clark University.
+Dr. Frazier dedicated his life to research that answered fundamental questions about the state of Black people in the United States.
+His work on the Black Middle Class, on Black youth, Families and prejudice offered a different approach to social problems affecting Black people.

 Mission & Goals